SAP-archive/cloud-workflow-codejam/exercises/02/readme.md

 The `workflowtilesApprouter` directory contains definitions which will bring about an application in your CF space that allows you to reach the FLP site with the Workflow related tiles.
 Notice the reference to `/cp.portal` as the starting resource in the `xs-app.json` configuration file.

 The `workflowtilesFLP` directory is a Node.js app that will cause a deployment of artifacts to the portal FLP site.
-The `package.json` file describes the dependency on a portal "deployer" service that is invoked, and the `portal-site/` directory, in particular via the `CommonDataModel.json` file, contains details of what those artifacts are.
+The `package.json` file describes the dependency on a portal "deployer" service that is invoked.
+The `portal-site/` directory, in particular via the `CommonDataModel.json` file, contains details of what those artifacts are.
 Indeed, the SAP Web IDE has a built-in "Launchpad Editor" that will be invoked when you select the file for editing:

 ![Launchpad Editor](launchpadeditor.png)

 ### 4. Build the MTA archive ready for deployment

-While the project contents are interesting academically, they aren't going to do you much good sitting there in the IDE.
+While the project contents are fascinating, they aren't going to do you much good just sitting there in the IDE.
 So now it's time to compile them into an archive which can be deployed to your CF space.
 For this, you will invoke a "build" command.

 > The previous incarnation of the software that performed the build was a Java-based program, which is now deprecated, superseded by a Node.js based alternative called [mbt](https://www.npmjs.com/package/mbt) - the Multi-Target Application Build Tool.
 Both tools are still available from the context menu in the SAP Web IDE; the deprecated tool is marked as such and will disappear in time.